flokosiol/kirby-translations/.github/README.md

     deletable: false
 ```

-To disable the possibillity to revert the content of a language textfile to the default language do …
+To disable the possibility to revert the content of a language textfile to the default language do …

 ```yaml
 sections: